Free Random Projection for In-Context Reinforcement Learning: Introduction

 \paragraph{Random Projections and Matrices in ML} Random projections effectively support dimensionality reduction and data augmentation by conserving fundamental geometric features of datasets while requiring minimal parameter adjustments.
 Beyond traditional use in Johnson-Lindenstrauss embeddings, insights from random matrix theory (RMT) have expanded understanding in areas such as neural network initialization, signal propagation, and kernel analysis \citep{saxe2014exact,Pennington2017nonlinear,jacot2018neural,fan2020spectra,martin2021implicit,wang2024deformed}.
-Free probability theory (FPT)~\citep{voiculescu1992free, mingo2017free} presents an algebraic perspective on random matrices, offering strong methods for spectral or kernel analysis \citep{pennington2017resurrecting,pennington2018emergence,xiao2018dynamical,hanin2020products,chhaibi2022free,naderi2024mind}.
-The use of RMT \citep{ilbert2024analysing} or FPT \citep{dobriban2019asymptotics, patil2024asymptotically} in machine learning algorithms is notable.
+Free probability theory (FPT)~\citep{voiculescu1992free, mingo2017free} presents an algebraic perspective on random matrices, offering strong methods for spectral or kernel analysis \citep{pennington2017resurrecting,pennington2018emergence,xiao2018dynamical,hanin2020products,chhaibi2022free,hayase2021spectrum,naderi2024mind}.
+The use of RMT \citep{ilbert2024analysing} or FPT \citep{dobriban2019asymptotics, patil2024asymptotically, hayase2020cauchy} in machine learning algorithms is notable.
 In RL, random matrices facilitate applications such as exploration bonuses \citep{Burda2019Exploration} and the formation of random kernel matrices \citep{chen2023self, lee2023spqr}.
 Furthermore, random projections are increasingly applied in meta-RL and ICRL, particularly to standardize observation or action spaces \citep{kirsch2022general,lu2023structured,sinii2024context}.
 These varied uses illustrate how random matrices contribute to improved stability, efficiency, and task generalization.
-Drawing from these foundations, the FRP utilizes \textbf{the hierarchical properties of random matrices, which are approximable through free groups}, an aspect that remains unexplored in machine learning theory.
+Drawing from these foundations, FRP uses free-group words to organize a projection family with shared-prefix dependence; to our knowledge, this representation-side use of free probability has not been explored in machine learning theory.